0xilis/shortcut-sign/README.md

 ### Contributing (TODO):

+- Make a command to display info about signed shortcut, ex every certificate name in auth data, iCloud ID of iCloud-signed shortcuts, etc.
 - Write tests
 - Write a private key and auth data extractor for jailbroken iOS devices
 - Build CLI for more devices